MatthewForrester/TVTower/docs/manual_en.md

 Enter the Supermarket and you will be offered a dialogue which leads to buying a present for Betty or the procedure for film pre-production.

-Betty gifts are only interesting to Betty or not at all.
+Betty Gifts are only interesting to Betty or not at all.
 Try out for yourself whether your assessment of her character corresponds to the in-game reality.
 There's nothing more to add here.

 So choose film production.
 On the top left of the next screen are the script titles for which the Shopping Lists have been claimed.
 Click on the one you want.